e1miran/Now-Playing-Serato/docs/templatevariables.rst

 Arrays
 ^^^^^^

-Fields that are might be multi-valued (e.g., genre) will be merged into one.
+Some fields that might be multi-valued (e.g., genre) will be merged into one.
+If they are not merged, the description will specifically say it is a list.

 Undefined
 ^^^^^^^^^